|June 30, 2017||to||July 1, 2017|

 June 30-July 1

-Join cartoonists and educators from CCS and Toon Books for an in-depth look at how comics are shaping literacy and visual literacy in the classroom and beyond.
+Join cartoonists and educators from The Center for Cartoon Studies and Toon Books for an in-depth look at how comics are shaping literacy and visual literacy in the classroom and beyond.

 Calling all educators!
 Join world renowned cartoonists and educators Harry Bliss, Liniers, Françoise Mouly, and James Sturm on a two-day educator’s workshop.
 We will explore the ABCs of visual literacy and how comics-powered lesson plans can better engage students at all levels of learning, whatever the subject matter.